espocrm/documentation/user-guide/printing-to-pdf.md

 Since 5.5.0 it's possible to loop through link multiple collection.

-Example, printing contact names and roles of an opportinity:
+Example, printing contact names and roles of an opportunity:

 ```
 {{#each contacts}}